 Read more about student loans and finance, including student bank accounts.

-Susie King, head of admissions at Middlesex University, offers her advice on how to navigate Clearing:
+Susie King, head of admissions at Middlesex University, offers her advice on how to navigate Clearing.
+She says:

-- Don't panic if you don't get the grades you were expecting and be prepared to shop around for suitable courses.
+- Don't panic if you don't get the grades you were expecting.
+Be prepared to shop around for suitable courses.

 - Listen to advice from parents and teachers as well as university academics and programme leaders when considering courses through Clearing.